google/zetasql/docs/functions-and-operators.md

 | []     |
 +--------+

--- If a JSONPath matches an array that contains scalar objects and a JSON null, -- then the output is an array of the scalar objects and a SQL NULL.
+-- In the following query, the JSON null input is returned as a -- SQL NULL in the output.
 SELECT JSON_VALUE_ARRAY('["world", null, 1]') AS result;

 +------------------+